 I counted.
 I take 11 medications in a day.
 Antidepressants, pills to help the anti depressants to work, three kinds of anti anxiety to keep me from climbing the proverbial and literal walls, blood pressure meds to help me sleep, keep me asleep and keep the nightmares at bay.
 Not to mention the fail safe med to calm me down when everything goes awry in my brain.
 Anti psychotics, anti depressants, uppers, and downers.
 It’s a lot.

-I tried medical marijuana which the pot doctor said would replace all the others didn’t work.
+Quick weed delivery service in Hamilton I tried medical marijuana, which the pot doctor said would replace all the others didn’t work.
 It made my anxiety go down and my depression get worse.
 Plus, given my chemical tolerance, I was taking the strength that cancer patients take to control their pain and I could’t feel a thing.
 I could try drinking but my alcohol tolerance is so high that I could very possibly get alcohol poisoning before I knew I was intoxicated.